jojoenco/BananaPi-M2M/README.md

 User: root
 PW: dietpi

-(WiFi is loaded after boot because if you load it in the start process it handgs)
+(WiFi is loaded after boot because if you load it in the start process it hangs)

 ### First connect to WiFi: